Subaru-PFS/tron_tron/Docs/sphinx/PFS.rst

 telescope status and environment.
 Other actors could then use those native keywords to, say, populate FITS heeaders.
 Obviously commands from Gen2 would also need to be run.
-I do not know how much work this is, ut I am pretty confident that python would be a good tool.
+I do not know how much work this is, but I am pretty confident that python would be a good tool.

 The Fiber Actuator Controller
 -----------------------------